Karthik-Sethu-Raman/evl/docs/threat_model.md

 - Protections provided
 - Limitations and non-goals

 The model assumes a **hostile storage environment** where attackers can fully access and manipulate the `.evl` file.
+Phase 1 is complete — the full CLI and FUSE mount layer are implemented and verified.

 ---